keithbuhler/keithbuhler.github.io/slideshows/business1intro.md

 ## 2 minutes left
 * Questions?
-* Write a short response
+* Write a short response: "What are your HIGHEST HOPES for this class after our first meeting?""
 * Review syllabus and next assignments
+* You can review these slideshows! -- www.keithbuhler.com/slideshows
+* Friday: discuss syllabus; business ethics in a bit more detail

 </section><section data-markdown>